abhineet123/MTF/ReadMe.md

     * [OpenCV](http://opencv.org/) should be installed.
 		- comprehensive testing has only been done with OpenCV 2.4.13 and 3.3.0;
 		- 2.4.x is recommended for widest compatibility as rare issues with OpenCV 3.x have been known to prevent successful compilation with some configurations (see [Compile/Runtime Notes](#compileruntime-notes) section below)
-		- 3.3.x is recommended for widest functionality
+		- 3.3.x or 3.4.x is recommended for widest functionality
+		- 4.x.x is **not** supported
 		- the [nonfree](http://docs.opencv.org/2.4/modules/nonfree/doc/nonfree.html) / [contrib](https://github.com/opencv/opencv_contrib) module should be [installed too](http://stackoverflow.com/a/31097788) if the corresponding feature detectors and descriptors (SIFT and SURF) are to be available in the feature tracker
     * [Boost](http://www.boost.org/) should be installed
     * [FLANN](http://www.cs.ubc.ca/research/flann/) should be installed for the NN search method